nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 expansion will provide a comprehensive view of diverse financial sources and enhance personal financial management within BudgetBuddy.

+### [Implemented] List feature
+#### Implementation
+The list feature in the BudgetBuddy application allows users to view all their past transactions.
+This feature is facilitated through the `UserInterface#printAllTransactions`, which loops through the entire ArrayList of transactions and extract all the details of each transaction.

+This feature will be further enhanced to include options to view transactions of specified date ranges.

 ## Product scope
 ### Target user profile